 |Return on equity TTM||12.43%|

 TTM: trailing 12 months

 There are currently 786,799 ANSYS shares held short by investors – that's known as ANSYS's "short interest".
 This figure is 5.6% down from 833,609 last month.

 There are a few different ways that this level of interest in shorting ANSYS shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against ANSYS.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against ANSYS.